 - Safety Guaranteed: Battery Management System (BMS) undertakes voltage control, temperature control and more advanced safety operations, ensuring complete protection for you and your devices.

 - What You Get: Anker PowerHouse (434Wh Portable Power Supply), 10ft / 304cm AC adapter, 2ft / 60cm Micro USB charging cable, welcome guide, our worry-free 18-month warranty and friendly customer service.

-Great question that has a few reasons why and maybe a reason or 2 why you would NOT build your own.
+Great question that has a few reasons WHY and maybe a reason or 2 why you would NOT build your own DIY portable power station.